ministryofjustice/service_assessments/phases/v2/beta.md

 User Researcher and/or Service manager able to:

-* explain who is doing user research and usability testing and how it is being resourced.
+* Explain who is doing user research and usability testing and how it is being resourced.
-* talk through the research plan for the next stage of the project.
+* Talk through the research plan for the next stage of the project.
-* talk through the plan to ensure the research covers the full range of end users including accessibility and assisted digital users.
+* Talk through the plan to ensure the research covers the full range of end users including accessibility and assisted digital users.
-* explain how the results from user research and usability testing are incorporated into the design of the service.
+* Explain how the results from user research and usability testing are incorporated into the design of the service.

 ## Point 3: Put in place a sustainable multidisciplinary team that can design, build and operate the service, led by a suitably skilled and senior service manager with decision-making responsibility.